robinedman/workflow-builder/README.md

 ## 🧠 Built-in AI APIs Used

-Workflow Builder uses Chrome’s **on-device Web AI APIs** (introduced in Chrome 138+) to perform all AI operations locally.
+Flosheet AI uses Chrome's **on-device Web AI APIs** (introduced in Chrome 138+) to perform all AI operations locally.

 | API | Purpose | Used in |
 |-----|----------|---------|